 Mawson's Huts Historic Site Management Plan

 In 2001, the Mawson’s Huts Foundation commissioned a conservation management plan for the site, which guided works at the site for several years.
-In 2007, the AAD developed a management plan, to meet its obligations arising from the inclusion of the site on the National Heritage List (in 2005) and Commonwealth Heritage List (in 2004), and to reflect the provisions of the Antarctic Treaty management plans for the Cape Denison Antarctic Specially Protected Area (ASPA) and Antarctic Specially Managed Area (ASMA).
+In 2007, the Australian Antarctic Division developed a management plan, to meet its obligations arising from the inclusion of the site on the National Heritage List (in 2005) and Commonwealth Heritage List (in 2004), and to reflect the provisions of the Antarctic Treaty management plans for the Cape Denison Antarctic Specially Protected Area (ASPA) and Antarctic Specially Managed Area (ASMA).

-In 2014, ASMA No. 3 was de-designated and the boundary of ASPA No. 162 expanded to coincide with the previous ASMA boundary.
+Persons reading the management plan should note that, in 2014, ASMA No. 3 was de-designated and the boundary of ASPA No. 162 expanded to coincide with the previous ASMA boundary.

 In partnership with the Australian Antarctic Division, the Mawson's Huts Foundation contributes to the management and promotion of the Mawson's Huts Historic Site.
 The Foundation has participated in expeditions to the site, and undertaken valuable heritage conservation works to conserve the unique historic buildings and artefacts at Cape Denison.
 It also provides valuable public education and promotion of Sir Douglas Mawson's legacy.